ayl-duke-dev-28/incident-response/README.md

 Incidents still being triaged render an in-progress state instead of incomplete sections.
 Unknown incident IDs return a navigable HTML `404` page.

-When LLM, GitHub, Slack, metrics, and remediation modes are all `mock`, select **Trigger demo incident** to enqueue a collision-safe checkout scenario.
-The console waits for the worker to persist the incident, then redirects to its detail page.
-The button is hidden and the endpoint returns `403` if any mode could reach a real integration or execute shell remediation.
+The demo button is shown only when LLM, GitHub, Slack, metrics, and remediation modes are all `mock`.
+It is hidden and `POST /console/demo-alert` returns `403` if any mode could reach a real integration or execute shell remediation.
+Cross-site browser submissions are also rejected.

 What works today: